Kometa-Team/Kometa/docs/defaults/chart/tmdb.md

 # TMDb Chart Default Metadata File

-The `- pmm: chart/tmdb` Metadata File is used to dynamically create collections based on TMDb Charts.
+The `- pmm: chart/tmdb` Metadata File is used to create collections based on TMDb Charts.

 Example Collections Created: